mirseo/JSilicon/README.md

 ## Status Update
 - **2025-10-7** : GDSII layout completed.
 Design verified and ready for fabrication.
-- **2025-10-9 ~ Present** : Preparing for TinyTapeout tape-out submission.
+- **2025-10-9** : Preparing for TinyTapeout tape-out submission.
+- **2025-10-9** : JSilicon v0.2 has officially joined the **TinyTapeout SKY 25b** shuttle, entering the **fabrication stage** for real silicon production.

-The JSilicon v0.2 is now approaching its final milestone.
+JSilicon v0.2 has now reached its final destination.
+The only steps remaining are **physical manufacturing and testing**.

+Future versions will continue to evolve,
+with the ultimate goal of creating a chip capable of **natively running a JavaScript runtime**.
+Just like Node.js. but entirely on hardware

 **Final Call**
-Ladies and gentlemen, JSilicon v0.2 is preparing to land at the actual chip manufacturing facility.
-Please stand by for tape-out.
+Ladies and gentlemen, **JSilicon v0.2 has landed at the chip manufacturing airport**.
+Please proceed with the final boarding and customs.
+real silicon awaits.

 ## Language
 - [English](./README.md)